 An Interview With DC Fisher

-TSWS: How did this all start for you?
+TSWS: So how did this all begin for you really?

 TSWS: What's next for you as an artist?

-TSWS: Before we go, what do you want to say to fans of the music?
+TSWS: Before we go, what would you like to say to fans of the music?